ArianeMora/scircm/README.md

 ```

 ## Run
-See the [examples](https://github.com/ArianeMora/scircm/tree/main/examples)! folder for a proper tutorial with data included that you can run!
+See the [examples](https://github.com/ArianeMora/scircm/tree/main/examples) folder for a proper tutorial with data included that you can run.

 *If you have any troubles running the tutorial on a windows machine, please let us know and we can help to sort out any issues.